This page was originally published in 2012 and has since been updated.

 Withdrawal is not recommended as a main method of contraception.
 It is dependent on the male partner, it requires great self-control, self-awareness and motivation, it may affect sexual pleasure, and it provides no protection against STIs.

 Couples are advised to use withdrawal only if both partners are prepared to deal with the consequences of the woman becoming pregnant.

 Myth: Correct method use

 Some people have misconceptions about how to use withdrawal correctly.
 For example, people incorrectly believe that the clear fluid that comes out of a man’s penis before he ejaculates (pre-ejaculate fluid) can cause pregnancy.

 As the pre-ejaculate leaves the body, however, it may pick up sperm from a previous ejaculation that remains in the urethra.
 One study found small clumps of sperm in the pre-ejaculate fluid of some men.
 Though only a few hundred sperm were present, they could theoretically pose a low risk of pregnancy.

 Such small amounts of sperm can likely be flushed out with urination, although no research has verified this.
 If a man using withdrawal has ejaculated recently, he should urinate and wipe the tip of his penis to remove any remaining sperm before having sex again.

 Some people have misconceptions about the effectiveness of withdrawal.

-Withdrawal is one of the least effective contraceptive methods as it is commonly used, although it offers better pregnancy protection than no method at all.
-The effectiveness of withdrawal depends on the man’s ability to correctly withdraw with every act of sex.
+Withdrawal is one of the least effective contraceptive methods - although it offers better pregnancy protection than no method at all.
+The effectiveness of withdrawal depends on the participants' ability to correctly withdraw with every act of sex.

 Myth: Health risks and side effects

 Some people incorrectly believe that using withdrawal will cause health risks and side effects, such as cancer, headaches, or blindness.

 Withdrawal does not have any physical side effects for men or women.